 In class B

-In the above example we use multiple inheritances and it is also called Diamond inheritance or Deadly Diamond of Death and it looks as follows:
+In the above example we use multiple inheritances and it is also called Diamond inheritance and it looks as follows:

 Python follows a depth-first lookup order and hence ends up calling the method from class A. By following the method resolution order, the lookup order as follows.

 Class D -> Class B -> Class C -> Class A

 Python follows depth-first order to resolve the methods and attributes.
 So in the above example, it executes the method in class B.

 Old and New Style Order :